Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 - What is the deadline for training employees?

 The IDHR set a deadline of December 31, 2020, for all employees to receive training.
-This update draws back the prior statement that new employees must receive training within six months of hire, even if that date fell before December 31.
-With this new information, employers can feel safe in compliance as long as training is completed by the end of the calendar year 2020.
-That said, Illinois employers should be aware that the IDHR recommended that new employees be trained “as soon as possible after their hire.”
-So while there is no six-month requirement, employers are encouraged to get new employees trained this year as soon as they can.
+This update draws back the statement that new employees must receive training within six months of hire, even if that date fell before December 31.
+With this further information, employers can feel safe in compliance if training is completed by the end of 2020.
+Illinois employers should be aware that the IDHR recommended that new employees be trained “as soon as possible after their hire.”
+So while there is no six-month requirement, employers are encouraged to get new employees trained this year as soon as possible.

 - Which employers are required to train their employees?

 There was some confusion as to whether the new law’s requirement applied to employers with more than one employee or any employees.
-The IDHR has clarified that “employers who have one or more employees must provide training.”
+The IDHR has clarified that “employers with one or more employees must provide training.”

 - Are employers required to train short-term, part-time, or temporary employees?